shahmarasy/LaravelBlog/Code/Main/README.md

 Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.

 - `docker-compose run --rm composer update`
+- `docker-compose run --rm npm i`
-- `docker-compose run --rm npm run dev`
+- `docker-compose run --rm npm build`
 - `docker-compose run --rm artisan migrate`